-The evaluator executed the sample testing to reconfirm the execution of the security function by the test items extracted from the developer testing.
-The evaluator executed the evaluator independent testing (hereinafter referred to as the "Independent Testing") to reconfirm that security functions are certainly implemented from the evidence shown in the process of the evaluation.
-The independent testing executed by the evaluator is explained as follows.
+The evaluator performed the sample testing to reconfirm the execution of security functions by the test items extracted from the developer testing.
+In addition, the evaluator performed the evaluator independent testing (hereinafter referred to as the "independent testing") to ensure that security functions are certainly implemented from the evidence shown in the process of the evaluation.
+The independent testing performed by the evaluator is explained as follows.